Skip to main content

 How do we measure the sustainability of a green data center?

-Assessing the sustainability of a green data center involves vital metrics, where Power Usage Effectiveness (PUE) and Carbon Usage Effectiveness (CUE) play pivotal roles.
+Assessing the sustainability of a green data center involves vital metrics related to energy and environmental design, where Power Usage Effectiveness (PUE) and Carbon Usage Effectiveness (CUE) play pivotal roles.

 PUE (Power Usage Effectiveness)

-PUE, devised by the Green Grid Association, gauges data center efficiency by comparing total power usage to the power delivered to IT equipment.
+PUE, devised by the Green Grid Association, key metric to assess overall energy efficient of the data by comparing total power usage to the power delivered to IT equipment.
 An ideal ratio of 1.0 signifies perfect efficiency, with all power reaching IT equipment without losses in cooling or transmission.
 Targeting a PUE equation below 1.5 is standard, while green data centers can achieve an impressive PUE of less than 1.1.

 The formula to calculate PUE – PUE= total facility power/IT equipment energy